 In addition to test development and assessment research projects, Dr. Montee also works extensively with educators.
-She has led online and face-to-face courses on language assessment and test design, and works with schools to develop assessment tools and training materials for local contexts.
-Dr. Montee also serves as the Associate Director of the Assessment and Evaluation Language Resource Center at Georgetown University.
+She leads online and face-to-face courses about language assessment and test design, and works with schools to develop assessment tools and training materials for local contexts.

-Dr. Montee received a Ph.D. in applied linguistics from Georgia State University.
-She also holds a Master of Arts in Teaching English as a Second Language from Georgetown University and a bachelor’s degree in English literature from the University of Oklahoma.
+Dr. Montee received a Ph.D. in applied linguistics from Georgia State University a Master of Arts in Teaching English as a Second Language from Georgetown University.

 CAL is supporting the second language learning and instructional strategy for a multi-year early grades reading project in Djibouti.